 Mediterranean Climate Canada

-Welcome in statistically proven (2016) Best Mediterrean Climate in Canada: The Okanagan Valley.
+Statistically proven (2016): the Best Mediterrean Climate in Canada is The Okanagan Valley.

 Tripadvisor asks every year his customers: “Which is the best…….?”